What is the difference between hippotherapy and adaptive riding?

 - This is Colorado – be prepared for any and all weather events

-In our therapeutic/adaptive riding program, most participants ride once a week, in private, semi-private, or small group sessions.
-Sessions are 60 minutes in length and include groundwork and mounted activities.
-Each session includes catching, grooming, tacking, leading, and riding the horse; these activities are modified as necessary to meet the needs of the individual riders.
+In our adaptive riding or ground work programs, clients participate once a week, in private, semi-private, or small group sessions.
+Sessions are 60 minutes in length and can include catching, grooming, tacking, leading, and riding, and learning about horse care and behavior; these activities are modified as necessary to meet the needs of the individuals.
+Participation in ground work or adaptive riding first requires an evaluation by our Occupational Therapist to determine program placement and goals.

-In hippotherapy, patients can enroll at any time but must begin with an off-horse evaluation conducted by one of our licensed therapists.
+In our hippotherapy program, clients attend once per week in private or semi-private sessions that last up to 45 minutes and include both mounted and unmounted activities.
+To start, clients must begin with an off-horse evaluation conducted by one of our licensed therapists.
 Once hippotherapy has been determined as an appropriate treatment strategy, sessions continue until therapy goals have been met, or discharge is deemed necessary/appropriate for other reasons.
 The supervising therapist, in communication with the patient’s family will determine continuation or discharge at each re-evaluation.

 What qualifies this program to provide this service?

-Promise Ranch supports the Professional Association of Therapeutic Horsemanship International (PATH International), which sets stringent safety and educational standards.
+Promise Ranch is a member of the Professional Association of Therapeutic Horsemanship International (PATH International), which sets stringent safety and educational standards.
 All of Promise Ranch’s instructors are PATH Intl. certified.
-Additionally, the American Hippotherapy Association (AHA) certifies all of Promise Ranch’s therapists.
+Additionally, the American Hippotherapy Association (AHA) certifies Promise Ranch’s therapists.

 What are the benefits of riding and working with horses?

+Horses are great motivators!
 While riding a horse, participants are given the opportunity to feel freedom and power through movement.
 As the horse walks, the movement is transferred to the rider, providing a combination of sensory, motor, and neurological stimulation.
 This translates to stronger muscles, better balance and coordination, and improved gait.
 Just as important as the physical benefits, greater self-confidence and self-esteem can be achieved through the freedom of movement.
-Explore specific benefits under the Programs tab on the website.
+The benefits of Ground Work also include improved self confidence through learning horse-handling techniques, increased awareness of self and equine body language, and improved executive functioning, Additionally, Ground Work often allows participants to develop a greater connection with the equine that may not be as attainable during a mounted lesson.

 When are sessions given?

 Sessions are offered six days a week, Monday through Saturday.
-Check out the News & Events tab on the website for scheduled session dates.
+Check out the News, Schedule, & Events tab on the website for scheduled session dates.

 Are there age and weight limits for riders?